atfortes/SymbolicReasoningBenchLLM/README.md

-# Synthetic Data Generation for Language Models
+# Synthetic Datasets for Language Models

 This repository is dedicated to generating datasets for various language modeling tasks.
 Our goal is to provide an implementation for the generation of datasets that are not public or do not have an official implementation, and to make it easy for people to create and reproduce them.